What are Transaction Multiples?

 - Every deal is unique, with its own pluses and minuses.
 No two deals can be compared in an absolute manner.

-- Choosing a transaction over another can lead to sample bias and hence can give an inaccurate picture.
+- Choosing one transaction over another can lead to sample bias, and hence can give an inaccurate picture.

-- Information available may not be reliable and hence can be misleading.
+- Information available may not be reliable and can be misleading.

 - There may be different synergy benefits to different buyers, so identifying the multiples of Company A may not be relevant for Company C.